Aux/Dogey/README.md

 ### What it do
 ##### Live
+- **About**
+View various information about the bot
+- **Choose**
+Have the bot choose between some random options
-- About (bot information)
+- **Dog**
-- Choose (pick a random thing)
-- Dog (Grab a random dog image from the infinite void of internet)
+Grab a random dog image from the infinite void of the internet and post it in chat
+- **Google**
-- Google (Global and per site quering with google's custom search engine api)
+Global and per site quering with google's custom search engine api
+- **Weather**
-- Weather (Get some basic information about the weather in a city)
+Get some basic information about the weather in a city
+- **Youtube**
-- Youtube (Search youtube with a basic query)
+Search youtube with a basic query
+- **CSharp**
-- CSharp (Evaluate a string of c# code)
+Evaluate a string of c# code
-- Owner (Change bot settings)
+- **Plonk**
-- Plonk (Ban users and guilds from using the bot)
+Ban users and guilds from using the bot
+- **Sudo**
-- Sudo (Execute commands as other users)
+Execute commands as other users
+- **Config**
-- Config (Change guild settings, command prefix, currency name, enable/disable modules)
+Change guild settings, command prefix, currency name, enable/disable modules
+- **Numbers**
-- Numbers (Get (interesting?) facts about numbers and dates)
+Get (interesting?) facts about numbers and dates
+- **Nasa**
-- Nasa (Get the current or a previous Astronomy Picture of the Day)
+Get the current or a previous Astronomy Picture of the Day
+- **Trivia**
-- Trivia (Answer questions on various topics and get points!)
+Answer questions on various topics and get points!
+- **Reaction Roles**
+Assign and remove roles based on reactions to a configured message
+- **Points**
+Earn an arbitrary amount of points based on message activity in a guild

 ##### Upcoming
-- Points (Earn points based on customizable events, set cost of commands and actions in a guild)
+- **Points**
+Disable point earning in specified channels, set channel point modifiers, change the name of the currency.
+- **Store**
+Spend points on things like designated roles, guild invites, force nickname, and other chaotic things.
+- **Twitch**
-- Twitch (Make some stuff work in twitch chat, get twitch notifications, maybe)
+Make some of the features listed above work in twitch chat if possible, configure twitch notifications, edit channel from discord.
-- Github (View and manage github issues, other stuff as I think it up)
-- Gitlab (Github but gitlab)
+- **Github**
+View a summary of issues, post a comment to an issue or commit, view recent commits, etc...

-##### Considering
+##### On Hold
-- Web Dashboard (The bot dev's dream)
+- **Web Dashboard**
+Make some of the features listed above configurable from a web page.